 Add 1 heaping tablespoon of chocolate coated almonds to a large plate or sheet pan lined with parchment paper or a silicone baking mat.

-Add a small pinch of sea salt on top of the chocolate almond cluster, if desired.
+Add a small pinch of sea salt on top of the almond chocolate cluster.

 Repeat this process with the remaining chocolate almond mixture, leaving space between each cluster (you should end up with approximately 12 clusters).

-Transfer the plate or sheet pan to the fridge to let the chocolate almond clusters chill for at least 1 hour before serving.
+Transfer the plate or sheet pan to the fridge to let the clusters chill for at least 1 hour before serving.

 Equipment